 But the 8080 proved to be a much harder "nut" to crack.
 It isn't quite a complete CPU by itself; it needs a few support chips to finish the job.
 It also needs three supply voltages; +5v, +12v, and -5v.
 That makes it tough to power it from a single-voltage power supply or battery.

 I couldn't find a way to pack it all in without "cheating" (using modern parts or construction technology).
 I wound up backing off, and designing a version of the Membership Card around the Z80 instead.
 The Z80 is a derivitive of the 8080 (runs the same software) and is much simpler to use hardware-wise.
-The Z80 Membership Card is also now available as a kit (click line for details).
+The Z80 Membership Card is also available as a kit (click link for details).

 But I kept thinking and "schematicizing" at it.
 I couldn't fit the 8080, its support circuitry, memory, and I/O onto one Altoid-sized board (like my 1802 and Z80 versions).
 It was Josh Bensadon that provided the "aha!" idea.
 He said, "You'll need a second Front Panel board anyway.
 So put the CPU on the front board, so everyone can see that it's a real 8080.
 It can be the "CPU board" as well as the "Front Panel board".
 Put the memory and I/O on the second board, below it.